A spa day and a glass of Merlot was all it took.

-“It takes the right approach and often the right person to give her care,” said Chapel Hill Memory Support Director Caroline James.
+It’s all about the right approach and the right person to provide care.
 Inspired by recent Comfort Matters dementia care training, staff tried something new: providing her and others with things that bring comfort.

 Comfort Matters was developed at Beatitudes Campus in Phoenix, Arizona, another member of the Council for Health and Human Service Ministries of the United Church of Christ.
 Comfort Matters follows five ideas: comfort care, anticipating patient needs, knowing the person, person-directed care, and staff empowerment.